dbpedia/extraction-framework/README.md

 ### Extraction using Apache Spark

-In order to speed up the extration process, the extraction framework has been adopted to run on Apache Spark.
+In order to speed up the extraction process, the extraction framework has been adopted to run on Apache Spark.
 Currently, more than half of the extractors can be executed using Spark.
 The extraction process using Spark is a slightly different process and requires different Execution.
 Check the [QuickStart](https://github.com/dbpedia/extraction-framework/blob/master/documentation/extraction-process.md#2-generic-spark-extraction) guide on how to run the extraction using Apache Spark.

 Note: if possible, new extractors should be implemented using Apache Spark.
 To learn more, check the [New Extractors](https://github.com/dbpedia/extraction-framework/blob/master/documentation/new-extractor.md) guide, which explains the process of writing new extractor.